bellaj/Bitcoin_payment/README.md

 then in root folder : ``npm start``

+-http and https ports and IP will be displayed in your terminal

 ## Potential issues:

 **issue 1**: More than one instance of bitcore-lib found.
 Please make sure to require bitcore-lib and check that submodules do not also include their own bitcore-lib dependency.